-Some of the things you may be directed to do include:
+Some of the things you may have to do include:

 - Accept the delivery of sandbags or other items from the City for building a temporary dike

-- Monitor dikes for seepage and pump out water, as necessary
+- Check dikes for seepage and pump out water, as necessary

 - Maintain, repair, or improve the temporary dike, as necessary